Skip to main content

 Multi-dose safeYesNo

-The 28-day window for BAC water aligns well with most reconstituted peptide shelf lives.
+The 28-day window for BAC water aligns with public health guidance that a multi-dose vial should be discarded within 28 days of first entry unless the manufacturer specifies otherwise (Injection Safety: Multi-dose Vials, CDC).
+It also matches most reconstituted peptide shelf lives.
 BPC-157 and semaglutide both last 28 days reconstituted.
 TB-500 and sermorelin last about 21 days.

 Benzyl Alcohol Sensitivity

-The 0.9% benzyl alcohol in BAC water is safe for the vast majority of people.
-But some individuals experience reactions.
-True benzyl alcohol allergy is rare, though sensitivity is more common than most people realize.
+The 0.9% benzyl alcohol in BAC water is safe for the vast majority of people, but some individuals experience reactions.
+True benzyl alcohol allergy is rare, though sensitivity is somewhat more common.

 Symptoms of benzyl alcohol sensitivity: